apsitos/HappyHourAPI/README.md

 `GET`/api/v1/restaurants/:id
 * returns a single restaurant and its name, address, and phone number

+`GET`/api/v1/restaurants?id=
+* will return a single restaurant when a number is entered after the =

 `POST`/api/v1/restaurants
 * allows a new restaurant to be added to the database; must include name, address, and phone number